History of video games: Introduction of 3D graphics

 In addition to the transition to optical media, the industry as a whole had a major shift toward real-time 3D computer graphics across games during the 1990s.
 There had been a number of arcade games that used simple wireframe vector graphics to simulate 3D, such as Battlezone, Tempest, and Star Wars.
 A unique challenge in 3D computer graphics is that real-time rendering typically requires floating-point calculations, which until the 1990s, most video game hardware was not well-suited for.
 Instead, many games simulated 3D effects such as by using parallax rendering of different background layers, scaling of sprites as they moved towards or away from the player's view, or other rendering methods such as the SNES's Mode 7.
-These tricks to simulate 3D-rendeder graphics through 2D systems are generally referred to as 2.5D graphics.
+These tricks to simulate 3D-rendered graphics through 2D systems are generally referred to as 2.5D graphics.